-Air pressure and maximum water content in saturated air
+Saturation pressure and maximum water content in compressed air.

 Pressure in bar (gauge)